 - Artists are responsible for any damage to hotel property and equipment in the Artist Alley.
 Hotel property and equipment may not be modified in any way, including but not limited to: holes, chips, paint, glue, or damage due to rough or inappropriate behavior.
 Fees for damaged equipment will be assessed by the Hotel and the Artist will be responsible for paying these fees.
 Please use provided equipment responsibly and take caution when using potentially risky materials (such as inks).

 - Artists are expected to keep their areas neat and tidy; when you are finished, you are expected to clean up any trash, scraps, or other mess.
 Anyone found leaving an excessive mess will be addressed.

-- Artist Alley merchants may not post signs or posters on walls.
+- Artists may not post signs or posters on walls.
 They may not erect additional stands or tables behind, in front of or beside their table space.
-They may hang signs from the front of their table space and may use small stands to display signs or merchandise within in their table space.
+Signs may be hung from the front of their table space or may use small stands to display signs or merchandise within in their table space.